ankur2104/Walmart-Assesment/SeatReservationSystem/README.md

 * One customer can request any number of holds.There is no validation to avoid that.
 * The system doesn’t include any security features like authentication or authorization.
 * Used System.out.println statements in this project.
 Ideally we should use some logging framework(like log4j) to better manage the logging.
-* Further testing is required for synchronization issues as multiple user can be acting on same set of best available seats.

 # Assumptions
+* Further test/enhancements are required for synchronization issues as multiple user can be acting on same set of seats.
+This needs further testing and enhancements.
+TicketServiceImplMultiThreadedTest is added for this purpose.
+However due to some critical deliveries lines up in my project(job), I am not able to  complete this test case.
 * It is assumed that lower number seats are nearest to screen and are the best seats available from the customer perspective.However the logic can be enhanced to include more business rules for determining the best available seats.
 * The current system design might not work in the distributed systems.That will require use of distributed/centralized caching or persistence layer.
 * System doesn't allow to change the number of seats while reserving.
 All seats which are on hold are reserved.
 * The data is not persisted anywhere.